 Action:

-The parents’ lawyer must be able to effectively present witnesses to advance the client’s position.
-Witnesses must be prepared in advance and the lawyer should know what evidence will be presented through the witnesses.
-The lawyer must also be skilled at cross-examining opposing parties’ witnesses.
-The lawyer must know how to offer documents, photos, physical objects, electronic records, etc. into evidence.
+The parent’s lawyer must be able to effectively present witnesses to advance the parent client’s position.
+Witnesses must be prepared in advance and the parent’s lawyer should know what evidence will be presented through the witnesses.
+The parent’s lawyer must also be skilled at cross-examining opposing parties’ witnesses.
+The parent’s lawyer must know how to offer documents, photos, physical objects, electronic records, etc. into evidence.

 Action:

-At each hearing the lawyer should advocate for the client’s goals, keeping in mind the case theory.
+At each hearing the parent’s lawyer should advocate for the parent client’s goals, keeping in mind the case theory.
 This should include advocating for appropriate services and requesting that the court state its expectations of all parties on the record.

-The parent’s lawyer should the opportunity to make opening and closing arguments.
+The parent’s lawyer should take the opportunity to make opening and closing arguments.

 Action:

-The parent’s lawyer should make opening and closing arguments in the case to frame the issues around the parent’s lawyer’s theory of the case and ensure the judge understands the issues from the parent’s perspective.
+The parent’s lawyer should make opening and closing arguments in the case to frame the issues around the parent’s lawyer’s theory of the case and ensure the judge understands the issues from the parent client’s perspective.

 Commentary:

 In many child abuse and neglect proceedings, lawyers waive the opportunity to make opening and closing arguments.
-However, these arguments can help shape the way the judge views the case, and therefore can help the client.
+However, these arguments can help shape the way the judge views the case, and therefore can help the parent client.
 Argument may be especially critical, for example, in complicated cases when information from expert witnesses should be highlighted for the judge, in hearings that take place over a number of days, or when there are several children and the agency is requesting different services or permanency goals for each of them.

 It is important to be able to read the judge.
-The attorney shall move along when the judge is tracking the argument and elaborate on the areas that appear to need more attention.
+The parent’s lawyer shall move along when the judge is tracking the argument and elaborate on the areas that appear to need more attention.

-The parent’s lawyer should ensure that findings of fact, conclusions of law and orders that benefit the parent are included in the court’s decision.
+The parent’s lawyer should ensure that findings of fact, conclusions of law and orders that benefit the parent client are included in the court’s decision.

 Action:

-The parent’s lawyer must be familiar with the standard forms and ensure that they are completed correctly and findings beneficial for your client are included.
+The parent’s lawyer must be familiar with the standard forms and ensure that they are completed correctly and findings beneficial for the parent client are included.

 Commentary:

 By preparing proposed findings of fact and conclusions of law, the parent’s lawyer frames the case and ruling for the judge.
-This may result in orders that are more favorable to the parent, preserve appellate issues and help the lawyer clarify desired outcomes before a hearing begins.
-The lawyer should offer to provide the judge with proposed findings and orders in electronic format.
+This may result in orders that are more favorable to the parent client, preserve appellate issues and help the parent’s lawyer clarify desired outcomes before a hearing begins.
+The parent’s lawyer should offer to provide the judge with proposed findings and orders in electronic format.
 When an opposing party prepares the order, the parent’s lawyer should review it for accuracy prior to it being submitted to the judge for signature.

 STANDARD 8 - POST HEARING

-The parent’s lawyer should review court orders to ensure accuracy and clarity and review with client.
+The parent’s lawyer should review court orders to ensure accuracy and clarity and review with the parent client.

 Action: